 Another important aspect of documenting works in the P&T is accuracy in using the APA citation format.
 The current version of the APA manual should be consulted and all items in the citation should be verified for accuracy.
 Additionally, when available, Digital Object Identifiers (doi) should be used (as specified in the 6th Edition APA manual).
-Typically the APA format follows the following general form:
+The APA format typially follows the following general form: